Hejsil/aniz/README.md

-# anilist
+# aniz

-A simple cli program for keeping a local anime watch list
+aniz is a program for keeping a local list of anime you have watched.
+It ships with an anime database embedded in the executable, so it does not require an internet connection to function.
+You need to update it to get an up to date anime database.